knpuniversity/rest/knpu/post.rst

         return 'It worked.
 Believe me - I\'m an API';
     }

-Our app already comes ready with classes for ``Programmer``, ``Battle`` and ``Project``, as well as a really simple ORM that lets us save these to the database.
-How you save things to your database will be different.
-The key piece is that we have a ``Programmer`` class, which models how we want our API to look.
-We'll have a PHP class for each of our API resources.

 At the bottom, I'm just returning a really reassuring message that everything went ok.